chrishuson/chrishuson.github.io/IB2023/01-Slides-Algebra.md

 A gym membership costs \$75 to join and \$50 per month.
 Make a table of the total amount that must be paid after zero months, one month, two months, etc., through six months.

 Write down some other questions about the gym membership that might be asked on an SAT test, similarly to yesterday's three road construction problems.

+Lesson: Practice linear equation word problems with a single variable.

+Homework: Khan Academy linear word problem practice
+____________________
+1. Benjamin makes sandals at home.
+The sandal making tools cost \$100 and he spends \$10 on materials for each sandal.
+He sells each sandal for \$30.
+How many sandals does he have to sell to break even?

+1. A racket club charges \$100 to join the club and \$10 for every hour using the courts.
+Write an equation to express the cost $C$ in terms of $h$ hours of play.

+1. Jenny plans to buy one video game and a number of hardcover books.
+The video game costs \$40 and each book costs \$30.
+If she must spend at least \$120 in order to get free shipping, what is the minimum number of books she must buy in order to get free shipping?

+1. Joel sells paintings.
+Each month he makes no commission on the first \$5,000 he sells but then makes a 10% commission on the rest.
+    1. How much does Joe earn if he sells \$45,000 in a month?
+    1. Write an equation of the amount of commission dollars Joel earns, $y$, when he sells $x$ dollars of paintings in a month.
+    1. How much does Joe need to sell to earn $10,000 in a month?

+1. Liz is making thirty shirts for her upcoming family reunion.
+At the reunion she is selling each shirt for \$18 apiece.
+If each shirt cost her \$10 apiece to make, how much profit does she make if she only sells 25 shirts at the reunion?